-Documented Policy Register includes dates and reasons for changes or review of Feedback and Complaints Forms, Policy, Procedure and Register Documented Participant feedback relating to the accessibility of the feedback and complaints system Quality Improvement Register that includes activities instigated by the review of this system, documentation and its associated processes Quality improvement activities that have been instigated by outcomes of complaints and feedback provided by Participants and their support network IN IPLEMENTATION INTO EVERYDAY PRACTICE Regularly seek feedback from Participants, both formally and informally.
-Ensure this is documented and communicated through the appropriate channels within your organisation Celebrate positive feedback and good news stories at staff meetings and through internal (and external) communications Discuss feedback and complaints at team meetings as a standing agenda item to foster a culture of transparency and ongoing quality improvement
+Documented Policy Register includes dates and reasons for changes or review of Feedback and Complaints Forms, Policy, Procedure and Register

+Documented participant feedback relating to the accessibility of the feedback and complaints system

+Quality Improvement Register that includes activities instigated by the review of this system, documentation and its associated processes

+Quality improvement activities that have been instigated by outcomes of complaints and feedback provided by participants and their support network

+Regularly seek feedback from participants, both formally and informally.
+Ensure this is documented and communicated through the appropriate channels within your organisation

+Celebrate positive feedback and good news stories at staff meetings and through internal (and external) communications

+Discuss feedback and complaints at team meetings as a standing agenda item to foster a culture of transparency and ongoing quality improvement
-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION • WA Department of Health Complaint Management Resources - including a Self-Audit Tool • HaDSCO WA Mental Health Complaints Guidelines - includes templates & resources

-Ombudsman WA - Effective Complaint Handling
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

+- WA Department of Health Complaint Management Resources (including a self-audit tool) - HaDSCO WA Mental Health Complaints Guidelines (includes templates and resources) - Ombudsman WA Effective Complaint Handling

-All workers are aware of, trained in, and comply with the required procedures in relation to complaints handling.
+All workers are aware of, trained in and comply with the required procedures in relation to complaints handling.

 Organisational staff receive adequate training and supervision to ensure they have the skills, knowledge and support necessary to successfully handle complaints, and adhere to the requirements outlined in the complaints management system.

--1 1CE LV $\Lambda \Lambda \Lambda$ DI.
-LC HIVI
+MAPPING TO NSMHS

-Training Register that documents staff training on feedback and complaints processes Feedback and Complaints Form, Policy, Procedure, and Register Staff JDFs that outlines their roles in complaints handling and management Staff feedback and supervision is documented and demonstrates their understanding of complaints handling procedures IN IPLEMENTATION INTO EVERYDAY PRACTICE Embed training on feedback and complaints handling procedures into your organisational orientation and induction process, so staff are aware of expectations from the very beginning of their employment Training for staff should include how to support Participants to provide feedback and complaints, both internally and externally Staff supervision and mentoring to monitor ongoing compliance with organisational feedback and complaints procedures Provide refresher information sessions periodically at staff meetings.
+Training Register that documents staff training on feedback and complaints processes

+Feedback and Complaints Form, Policy, Procedure and Register

+Staff JDFs that outline their roles in complaints handling and management

+Staff feedback and supervision is documented and demonstrates their understanding of complaints handling procedures

+Embed training on feedback and complaints handling procedures into your organisational orientation and induction process, so staff are aware of expectations from the very beginning of their employment

+Training for staff should include how to support participants to provide feedback and complaints, both internally and externally

+Staff supervision and mentoring to monitor ongoing compliance with organisational feedback and complaints procedures

+Provide refresher information sessions periodically at staff meetings.
 Make the discussion of feedback and complaints a standardised agenda item for ongoing learning and group development

-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice)

-GAPS IDENTIFIED (what you might be missing)

-GAT & IDENTIFIED (What you might be missing)

-READINESS ACTION PLAN

 (what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

-FURTHER INFORMATION

-Effective Complaint Handling Guidelines for NDIS Providers

-• Commonwealth Ombudsman - Better Practice Guide to Complaint Handling
+- Effective Complaint Handling Guidelines for NDIS Providers - Commonwealth Ombudsman Better Practice Complaint Handling Guide